burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to connect the desktop app Outlook 2007 (Windows desktop application) to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Outlook 2007 (desktop application on Windows) to an email address hosted by Infomaniak.

 Prerequisites